SuperpoweredAI/superpowered-examples/projects/sms_assistant_sp_aws_twilio/README.md

 - A :gear: emoji could be a settings/account indicator
 - A :wrench: emoji could be a way to alter some settings
 - A :wastebasket: emoji to reset chat thread options

+##### Add a billing workflow when users text the SMS assistant for the first time

+One idea is to use Stripe's "Payment Links" feature: https://stripe.com/payments/payment-links